 Among the differences between the parties is that Democrats are more articulate.

 Admittedly, the Democrats have an easier case to make.
 It takes no great amount of thought, nor much in the way of persuasive powers, to sell the idea of government handing out benefits hither and yon.
-It is only when you stop and think about the consequences, for this generation and generations to come, that some grim questions arise.
+It is only when you stop and think about the consequences, for this generation and generations to come, that some grim questions a

 But if Republicans don't raise those awkward questions, and don't take the trouble to explain what is wrong with government playing Santa Claus, then the Democrats can soar on a cloud of euphoria.
 Sometimes it doesn't matter that you have a better product, if your competitors have better salesmen.

 Republicans lag not only in the articulation department, they also lag in seeing the long-run importance of the federal bureaucracy.
 When the Democrats load the federal bureaucracy with liberals, those liberals stay on during Republican administrations and in many cases can shape the perceptions that reach the media and the public, by the way they present data, hire consultants and make grants.